- Men who exercise regularly have higher testosterone levels than those who are physically inactive.

 - Heavy strength training and HIIT are the best workouts for a testosterone boost.

-- Exercise immediately boosts testosterone, and might contribute to long-term lifts in T, too.
+- Physical activity immediately boosts testosterone, and might contribute to long-term lifts in T, too.

 Feeling lousy?
 Low testosterone might be the culprit.
-In fact, around the age of 30, men’s T levels start to drop by about one percent per year (1).
-A dip in energy, low libido, and unexpected weight gain are just a few of the signs you might be running low.
+Around the age of 30, men’s T levels start to drop by about one percent per year (1).
+A dip in energy, low sex drive, and unexpected weight gain are just a few of the signs you might be running low.

 Replenishing your T levels is vital to living life at your full potential, and exercise can help.
-But not all exercise is equal when it comes to increasing T. Here’s everything you need to know about exercise and testosterone to make the most.
+But not all exercise is equal when it comes to increasing testosterone.
+Here’s everything you need to know about how your workouts affect testosterone levels.

 In short, yes.
-One study found that men who exercised regularly had remarkably higher testosterone levels (2).
+One study found that men who exercised regularly had remarkably higher testosterone levels than men who didn’t (2).
 Regular exercise works to boost total T in a few ways.

 It Promotes Weight Loss and Maintenance

 Higher overall body weight and obesity is directly linked to lower testosterone levels (3).
 According to a study published in Clinical Endocrinology, obese men between the ages of 14 and 20 have up to 50 percent less testosterone than their peers (4).
 By keeping your weight in check, you can typically expect more normal levels of T.

 But you don’t have to wait for a change in body mass for exercise to make a positive impact.
 One study following obese men found that regular exercise increased T levels more than actually losing weight (5).

 By strength training, you can build and maintain muscle mass.
 Studies have shown the more muscle worked during your workout, the greater your testosterone response after your workout (6).